 ManageWP Cloud Backups

-A quick reminder: free users get a once-a-month backup for each of their sites.
-If this frequency isn’t enough — and it won’t be for serious webmasters — a premium backup add-on is available for $2/website/month.
+A quick reminder: Free users get a once-a-month backup for each of their sites.
+If this frequency isn’t enough — and it won’t be for serious webmasters — a premium backup add-on is available for $2 per website, per month.
 This add-on automates backups at any frequency you like, plus it unlocks the website clone feature.

 Configuring ManageWP backups takes just seconds.
 From the Services panel, simply click Backups > Backups Deactivated to access the activation screen.